AlessandroBarbiero/Critical-Section-P2P/README.md

 ./run.sh
 ```

-The script reads port from config file `clients.info` and runs clients on those ports
+The script reads port from config file `clients.info` and runs clients on those ports.
+Each stdin is spawned as new terminal emulator.
+Emulator name has to be saved in variable `$TERM`

 ## Config file